cbeck88/spirit-po/README.md

 The compiler is a function object that should be default constructible, and should take a string and return a function object of signature `unsigned int(unsigned int)`, representing the compiled function.
 See the default implementation for details.

-## Compatibility

-`spirit_po` is intended to be 100% compatible with GNU `msgfmt`, meaning that, it should parse any `.po` file that msgfmt would read, and read the exact same string map that msgfmt would produce.

-It's not guaranteed to reject any po file that `msgfmt` would reject, or to emit warnings similar to `msgfmt` for common translator errors.
-Broadly speaking, the parser has been engineered with a fail-fast mentality, and there are several unit tests that check that major structural problems cause a parse error rather than silently being accepted.
-However, for best results you may wish to validate po files by running them through `msgfmt` just to see if it emits warnings, before deploying them, even if you use `spirit_po` in your application.

-If you are aware of any po file which libintl parses, but `spirit_po` fails to parse, or, our emulation of the libintl interface doesn't yield equivalent results, please post a report on the issue tracker, with the po file included.

 ## Acknowledgements